 Beyond these general parameters, there are different ways to make home buying more affordable.
 They include paying points to lower your mortgage interest rate, or getting a lender credit to lower your closing costs.
 Many states offer first-time homebuyer programs and programs for specific groups of people.
 These include two main types:

 - FHA : The Federal Housing Administration offers loans with down payments as low as 3.5% for first-time borrowers and those with lower incomes.
-These loans have low closing costs.
-The low down payment means borrowers must pay private mortgage insurance, or PMI, to protect the lender against a potential default due to the borrower’s higher risk.
+These loans have low closing costs and include mortgage insurance, though a different kind than the Primate Mortgage Insurance (PMI) required in conventional loans with low down payments.

 - VA: The U.S. Department of Veterans Affairs offers low or no down payments loans to current and former members of the military.
-Borrowers pay a fee (referred to as a “funding fee”) for the privilege of accessing VA loans and like with FHA loans, borrowers must pay PMI if they put down less than 20%.
+Borrowers pay a fee (referred to as a “funding fee”) for the privilege of accessing VA loans and pay no mortgage insurance.

 Applying for a Mortgage